Discovery

 Interface:

-Registered implicitly when create definitions are registered.
-Powers sitectl create <plugin>/<definition> flows.
+Registered implicitly when create definitions are registered. create.run powers sitectl create <plugin>/<definition> flows. create.component_definitions lets including plugins reuse component create options from included plugins.

 Core fan-out summary